Park Hoon-jung: Breakthrough as a film screenwriter

-Career as director
+Directorial debut and following breakthrough projects

-Park made his directorial debut with film The Showdown which was released in 2011.
-He wrote the script in 2006 and offered the script to other directors and production companies.
-However they all wanted to tell a different story while keeping only the basic framework.
-Park felt like it was too far from his vision, so he thought of directing the film himself.
-Despite having a low budget of approximately 1.99 billion won, the film failed to achieve commercial success.
+Park made his directorial debut in 2011 with The Showdown.
+He had originally written the script in 2006 and offered it to various production companies, but found that prospective directors and studios sought to alter the narrative significantly.
+Feeling these changes compromised his vision, Park decided to helm the project himself.
+Produced on a modest budget of approximately 1.99 billion won, the film ultimately failed to find commercial success.

-After the commercial failure of his debut film, Park encountered difficulties in planning his next project, the Korean-style noir film 'Shinsegae' or New World.
-Park said, "The people who wants to invest asked for two things.
-"The scenario and actors are good, but change the director and genre", or "Noir is not a box office hit, so let's cut the production cost."
-Despite the initial challenges, New World managed to attract a total audience of 4.68 million, according to the integrated computer network of the Korea Film Commission.
-This success marked Park's first box office hit and he was praised for pioneering a new path for Korean-style noir.

-New World stars Lee Jung-jae, Choi Min-sik, Hwang Jung-min, Park Sung-woong, and Song Ji-Hyo.
-In the film, Lee Ja-sung (Lee Jung-jae) struggles to balance his role as an undercover police officer with his rise in Korea's crime syndicate.
-The New York Times called the film "both less bloody and more thoughtful than most of its genre, the shifting-alliances plot becoming more engrossing as it progresses."
-Park won the Jury Award at the 5th Beaune International Thriller Film Festival in 2013.
+Following the failure of his debut, Park faced significant hurdles in securing backing for his next project, the neo-noir New World.
+Potential investors requested either a change in director or a genre shift, arguing that noir was not a commercially viable investment.
+Despite the initial challenges, New World became a major success, attracting 4.68 million viewers and receiving praise for pioneering a modern iteration of Korean-style noir.
+Starring Lee Jung-jae, Choi Min-sik, Hwang Jung-min, Park Sung-woong, and Song Ji-Hyo, the film follows an undercover officer Lee Ja-sung (Lee Jung-jae), struggling to maintain his dual identity within a massive crime syndicate.
+The New York Times lauded the film as "both less bloody and more thoughtful than most of its genre, the shifting-alliances plot becoming more engrossing as it progresses."
+In 2013, Park was honored with the Jury Award at the 5th Beaune International Thriller Film Festival for his work on the film.